 In addition to the advantages, the bassinet has its disadvantages.
 Take a quick look at some things that may not fit your newborn as planned.

 - Weight limit: A bassinet usually features a standard size, which may cause weight and developmental limitations for babies of a certain age.
-Depending on the newborn’s weight change during the first few months, he/she may grow beyond the bassinet, turning the bassinet into a more dangerous space than a comfortable space.
+Depending on the newborn’s weight change during the first few months, he/she may grow beyond the bassinet, thus making the bassinet too small to use.

 - Shorter life span: A bassinet is often designed to support newborns up to four months, meaning they may not serve their purpose for a very long time.
 Once your young one outgrows the weight limitations, it would ultimately be rendered useless, prompting you to look for an alternative.